peerke88/cmdWrapper/README.md

 # cmd wrapper

-simple wrapper for maya cmds and OpenMaya (api2.0) functionality
+A simple & light-wight wrapper for maya cmds and OpenMaya (api2.0) functionality

 ## Authors